 OPPO Reno8 Pro 5G: Value for Money

-At £599, the Oppo Reno8 Pro goes head-to-head with the Google Pixel 6, which until now we’ve considered the best camera phone below £600.
+At $540 / £549, the Oppo Reno8 Pro goes almost head-to-head with the Google Pixel 7 (now surpassed by the Google Pixel 8).
 It’s also almost the same price as the Apple iPhone SE in its 256GB configuration.
 You certainly get a lot more camera for your money compared to the single-lensed iPhone SE, but against the Pixel 6, it’s more a case of swings and roundabouts.

 OPPO Reno8 Pro 5G: Our Verdict

-If you’re looking to buy an Android phone in this price bracket, the Reno8 Pro counts as a viable alternative to the Google Pixel 6.
+If you’re looking to buy an Android phone in this price bracket, the Reno8 Pro counts as a viable alternative to the Google Pixel 6 and Google Pixel 7.
 I suspect most people will consider it to be more attractively designed, although its camera system perhaps isn’t quite as good overall.